-Our results favor a two-component jet structure comprising a soft, geometrically modulated envelope (sheath) and a stochastic, hard-spectrum core (spine) \citep{Dominguez2026}.
-The distinction between FSRQs and HSPs during flares may therefore be partly determined by which component dominates geometrically at the observer's viewing angle.
-In closely aligned systems, the mask can obscure the spine, suggesting that the intrinsic duty cycle of extreme particle acceleration across the AGN population may be higher than current surveys indicate.
+Assuming a soft sheath and hard stochastic spine, as in \citet{Dominguez2026}, the FSRQ/HSP distinction during flares is partly determined by which component geometrically dominates.

-Furthermore, the Geometric Masking scenario provides a possible explanation for the observation that FSRQs are significantly more variable in gamma rays than BL Lacs.
-In FSRQs, dense external photon fields from the broad-line region or torus act as an amplifier: intrinsic acceleration events scatter these photons via External Compton, producing highly luminous flares that can overpower the steady geometric mask.
-In HSPs lacking these external fields, flares rely on the less efficient Synchrotron Self-Compton process.
-These intrinsically weaker flares may remain observationally dominated by the geometrically boosted baseline envelope, becoming more visible when the Doppler mask is minimized.
-Consequently, the intrinsic duty cycle of extreme particle acceleration may be comparable across both classes, but it can be more difficult to observe in HSPs.
+This scenario also provides a natural framework for why FSRQs appear more gamma-ray variable than BL Lacs.
+In FSRQs, external photon fields amplify intrinsic acceleration via External Compton scattering, producing luminous flares that overpower the mask.
+In HSPs, flares rely on less efficient Synchrotron Self-Compton processes.
+These weaker flares remain masked by the boosted envelope, emerging only when the mask dims.
+Consequently, the intrinsic duty cycle of extreme acceleration may be comparable across classes, despite lower observational detectability in HSPs.